ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 ## Constructing Addresses And Transactions

-Swap-in-potentiam addresses are owned by Alice, but may be used to offer an onchain HTLC to Bob, which Bob can then claim by offering an offchain, Lightning HTLC.
+Swap-in-potentiam addresses are owned by Alice, but may be used to offer funds to Bob in exchange for Lightning Network capacity.
 Thus, there are two keypairs, one for each participant:

 * Alice per-address keypair `A = a * G`.